General Information about Welshpool

 The Town of Welshpool is located 20 miles west of Shrewsbury and is the gateway to Mid Wales.
 The Town had a registered population in the 2011 census of 6,664.

 The Town boasts many amenities including a main line railway station and a good shopping centre and markets.
-There are 1500 car spaces and free toilets making it easy to visit this lovely market town.
-The attractions include Welshpool Livestock Market, one of the largest livestock auction markets in the world; Powis Castle; Welshpool and Llanfair Light Railway; Powysland Museum; the Cock Pit (the oldest fighting cock pit building on its original site) and a Motte and Bailey Castle.
+There are 1500 car spaces and public toilets making it easy to visit this lovely market town.
+The attractions include Welshpool Livestock Market, one of the largest livestock one day sheep auction markets in the Europe; Powis Castle; Welshpool and Llanfair Light Railway; Powysland Museum; the Cock Pit (the oldest fighting cock pit building on its original site) and a Motte and Bailey Castle.
 There are two interesting Town Trails and many good walks around the Town in stunning countryside.
 There are plenty of places to eat, have a coffee or have a drink.
 You will always find a warm welcome in Welshpool.
-A good place to start is the Tourist Information Centre, open seven days a week, which offers the full service and is situated in the main Church Street car park
+A good place to start is the Tourist Information Centre, open six days a week, which offers the full service and is situated in the main Church Street car park

 The History of Welshpool